 Although the details of the mp3 coding are very complicated, a few principles can be explained from the basic knowledge of the subjects earlier discussed in the book.
 First of all, a filter bank divides the spectrum of the PCM sampled sound to be compressed into a number of bands in order to be able to process the outputs of these filters individually.
 Then all limitations of the human hearing can be used optimally for each frequency band.
 The output signals from the filters are processed in limited intervals of time: the frames.
 From each frame, a transform into the frequency domain is performed.
 On these spectral components, various compression processes are applied by limitation of the quantizing steps for the spectral data, using the masking properties as mentioned above.
-For example, when spectral components are within the range of a specific cb, the number of the quantization steps for the components can be limited to the number which keeps the quantization noise just inaudible.
+For example, when spectral components are within the range of a specific cb, the number of the quantization noise just inaudible.
 The remaining stream of limited sample values, in turn, are compressed by Huffman coding to limit the data stream even more.
 The result is converted into parts of a fixed number of bits to represent the data in a decodable stream of numbers.